 Committee Substitute for HB 3033 amends the West Virginia Surface Coal Mining and Reclamation Act (WVSCMRA) at W. Va.
 Code Section 22-3-11 concerning the State's special reclamation tax.
 This bill was passed by the Legislature on April 1, 2005, and signed by the Governor on April 18, 2005, with an effective date of April 1, 2005.
-In its letter, the WVDEP stated that HB 3033 extends the temporary special reclamation tax that funds the State's alternative bonding system for an additional 18 months (at W. Va.
-Code 22-3-11(h)(1)) and provides additional duties for the WVDEP Secretary in managing the State's alternative bonding system (at W. Va.
+In its letter, the WVDEP stated that HB 3033 extends the temporary special reclamation tax that funds the State's alternative bonding system for an additional 18 months (at WV Code 22-3-11(h)(1)) and provides additional duties for the WVDEP Secretary in managing the State's alternative bonding system (at W. Va.
 Code 22-3-11(h)(2), (3), and (4)).
-We note that OSM previously approved West Virginia's temporary special reclamation tax on December 28, 2001 (66 FR 67446), with additional modification on May 29, 2002 (67 FR 37610, 37613-37614).
+We note that OSM previously approved West Virginia's temporary special reclamation tax on December 28, 2001 (66 FR 67446), with additional modification on May 29.
+2002 (67 FR 37610, 37613-37614).
 The State's current extension of that temporary tax by an additional 18 months does not need OSM's specific approval because the State has only lengthened the time period of the temporary tax.
 Except as discussed below, the State has not modified any duties or functions under the approved West Virginia program, and the change is in keeping with the intent of our original approvals.
-Therefore, we are not seeking public comment on the State's extension of the temporary tax from thirty nine to fifty seven months at W. Va.
+Therefore, we did not seek public comment on the State's extension of the temporary tax from thirty-nine to fifty-seven months at W. Va.
 Code 22-3-11(h)(1).
 The extension took effect from the date of passage of Committee Substitute for HB 3033, on April 1, 2005.
-In addition, we are not seeking public comment on the State's new language at W. Va.
-Code 22-3-(h)(3) and (h)(4).
+In addition, we did not seek public comment on the State's new language at W. Va.
+Code 22-3-11(h)(3) and (4).
 These new provisions only direct the Secretary of the WVDEP to conduct various studies and authorize the Secretary of the WVDEP to propose legislative rules concerning its bonding program as appropriate.
 These provisions do not modify any duties or functions under the approved West Virginia program and do not, therefore, require OSM's approval.
-However, we are seeking public comment on the State's provisions at W. Va.
-Code 22-3- 11(h)(2)(A) and (B).
-Under these new provisions, the WVDEP Secretary will be required to pursue cost effective alternative water treatment strategies; and conduct formal actuarial studies every two years and conduct informal reviews annually on the Special Reclamation Fund.
+However, we asked for public comment on the State's provisions at WV Code 22-3-11(h)(2)(A) and (B).
+Under these new provisions, the WVDEP Secretary will be required to pursue cost effective alternative water treatment strategies, conduct formal actuarial studies every two years, and conduct informal reviews annually on the Special Reclamation Fund.
+Upon further consideration of new W. Va.
+Code 22-3-11(h)(2)(A) concerning the requirement to pursue cost effective alternative water treatment strategies, we have concluded that that requirement does not represent a substantive change to the West Virginia program.
+That is, new Subsection (h)(2)(A) will have no immediate effect on the implementation of the provisions of the approved West Virginia program.
+Additionally, in its pursuit of costeffective water treatment strategies, if the State does identify any needed regulatory revisions or additions, such changes would be pursued through established rulemaking procedures and subject to OSM review and approval.
+Therefore, we have determined that the amendment to CSR 38-2-11(h)(2)(A)does not require OSM's approval and we have not made a finding on that provision in our findings below.